 The Terms of Reference of the TCPC is reviewed annually.

-A new technology or clinical practice is defined as a therapeutic intervention (including prostheses; implantable devices; high cost pharmaceuticals; medical, surgical or other clinical procedures) or diagnostic procedure that is considered by a reasonable body of clinical opinion to be significantly different from existing clinical practice.
+A new technology or clinical practice is defined as a therapeutic intervention (including prostheses; implantable devices; high cost pharmaceuticals; medical, surgical or other clinical procedures) or diagnostic procedure that is considered by a reasonable body of clinical opinion to be significantly different from existing clinical practice within our organisation.

 This application is required when a new technology or clinical practice that has not been performed/utilised at Monash Health is to be introduced.